kellyzhengusc/kellyzhengusc.github.io/_pages/cv.md

 Professional Activities and Service
 ======
-International Conference on Machine Learning, Optimization, and Data Science (LOD)
+The International Conference on Machine Learning, Optimization, and Data Science (LOD) The IEEE International Conference on Tools with Artificial Intelligence (ICTAI)